-Based on the popular Twenty Twelve theme, WP-Forge is a responsive WordPress theme built using a combination of two powerful platforms.
+A responsive WordPress theme, WP-Forge is based on the popular Twenty Twelve theme and built using a combination of two powerful platforms.
 The first being WordPress, the leading open source blogging tool and content management system.
-The second is Zurb’s Foundation (v5.2.2), the most advanced responsive front-end framework.
+The second is Zurb’s Foundation (v5.3.1), the most advanced responsive front-end framework.

 I know your probably asking yourself “OK, I know what WordPress is and what it can do but what exactly is this Foundation?”
 Good question!